-Nomination papers for the Taranaki Regional Council will also be available from 15 July 2022 from:
+Printed nomination papers will also be available from 4 July 2025 from:

-- New Plymouth District Council Civic Centre (84 Liardet Street, New Plymouth)
+- New Plymouth District Council Civic Centre, 84 Liardet Street, New Plymouth;

-- by telephoning 0800 922 822
+- phoning 0800 922 822;

-- by accessing www.trc.govt.nz
+- accessing www.trc.govt.nz.

 Candidate profile statement

 Every candidate may provide the electoral officer with a candidate profile statement with their nomination.
 This statement must not exceed 150 words and can contain information about the candidate, their qualifications and skills applicable to the position for which they are standing and their policies/intentions if elected to office.